 Our admissions counselors can’t wait to help you!

-Study abroad semester students at PSB join the English language International Bachelor of Business Administration (BBA) program, taking classes along-side degree-seeking students.
+SAI semester students at PSB join the English language International Bachelor of Business Administration (BBA) program, taking classes along-side degree-seeking students.
 The program is geared toward students with at least one year of Business or Economics coursework.
 Visiting students select 5 or 6 courses from a range of classes offered in management, marketing, finance, and a variety of electives, for a total of 12.5 - 15 US credits.
 Students are welcome to take French Language, but it is not a requirement.

 Complete online application